wildfly/quickstart/jts/README.md

         </subsystem>

-To start JBoss AS 7 (or EAP 6) with a JMS connection factory and a queue named test queue in it.
-The instructions for this vary slightly depending upon whether you are using the community release (AS7) or the platform release (EAP6)
+To start JBoss AS 7 (or JBoss Enterprise Application Platform 6) with a JMS connection factory and a queue named test queue in it.
+The instructions for this vary slightly depending upon whether you are using the community release (JBoss AS 7) or the platform release (JBoss Enterprise Application Platform 6)

-For AS7:
+For JBoss AS 7:

 		<APP_SERVER_1_HOME>/bin/standalone.sh -c standalone-full.xml
 		<APP_SERVER_2_HOME>/bin/standalone.sh -c standalone-full.xml -Djboss.socket.binding.port-offset=100